William Williams (printer and publisher): Public service

 Williams became involved in public service in a religious, educational, civic and political capacity.
 He was elected an elder of the First Presbyterian Church in Utica from 1812 to 1836, after which he left the city to live in Erie County.
 Out of concern for the educational needs of the growing town, Williams served as president of the Western Education Society and became the director of the Utica Public Library.
 He also functioned as the village trustee.
 Upon the establishment of the Utica Sunday School in 1816, Williams became its first superintendent, and during the years following he was a Sunday school instructor.
 He also became the president of the Western Sunday School Union.

 Beginning in 1816, Williams published editorials in his Utica Patriot and Patrol in support of the proposed Erie Canal and railroads in central New York.
-From 1821-1824 Williams published editorials supporting DeWitt Clinton during his second term as New York Governor.
+From 1821 to 1824 Williams published editorials supporting DeWitt Clinton during his second term as New York Governor.
 He also published editorials against "negro slavery", and in support of the colonization of free Blacks in Haiti.
 Meetings were held in the First Presbyterian Church in Utica, of which Williams was an elder, favoring the American Colonization Society.
 These meetings were the cause of much excitement, leading to the formation of a convention of the Anti-Slavery Society, which was held on October 21, 1835, in Utica.

 In 1828, the Utica fire department was reorganized and Williams was appointed the chief engineer.
 He resigned as engineer on May 25, 1830, with John H. Ostrom taking his place.
 On June 8, 1831, Williams was a member of LaFayette Engine, Number 4, and on August 31, 183I, engines companies number 4 and 5 united, all being under the command of Williams.